jetpackpilots/IBView/README.md

 own code to load the nibs.
 That's where IBView comes in.
 When subclassing IBView you can now design your view's user interface in a separate nib just for the view itself, while IBView takes care of the plumbing to make it work.
-And thanks to the new IBDesignable feature of Xcode, when you place your custom view into a storyboard (or other nib), you see a live preview the contents of your custom view's interface.
+And thanks to the new IBDesignable feature of Xcode, when you place your custom view into a storyboard (or other nib), you will see a live preview of the contents of your custom view's interface.

 ## Possible Uses